Four Factors Affecting Open Enrollment Outcomes

 As a benefit administrator, you want as many individuals as possible to take advantage of the benefit accounts you offer.
 You have done your research to ensure you are offering the best options for your employers and their employees.
 So why isn’t everyone taking advantage of these programs?

 There are four distinct touchpoints affecting open enrollment outcomes – relationship, plan design, enrollment experience, and education/programs.
 Alegeus SVP of Marketing Jennifer Irwin and Inci Kaya, strategic partner at Aite-Novarica Group, discussed four factors affecting open enrollment outcomes during a recent webinar, which are highlighted below.
-Additionally, we recorded the webinar if you would like to hear them speak to these points and more regarding 2023 open enrollment trends and predictions.

 Relationship can mean a lot of different things for everyone, and at different points in open enrollment.
 You need to ensure alignment of goals by driving engagement through open dialogue with brokers and employers about their open enrollment strategy and benefit design.
 Transparency is key here so that everyone can ensure they’re in alignment, especially when it comes to inspecting content, plans and experience.
 You should also assess accountability for open enrollment outcomes, and prioritize unpenetrated groups, as well as HSAs.
 If no one is going to be held accountable, or the wrong groups consume too much of your focus, it can be detrimental to your open enrollment program and outcomes.